industrialdev/wicket-wp-portus/docs/add-module-playbook.md

 });
 ```

-This avoids editing Portus core just to add one new module.
+If you're adding a core Portus module (not an extension), add it to `Plugin::register_modules()` instead.

+**Replacing a core module:** register a new class with the same `key()` return value.
+The registry silently overwrites the previous entry.

+---

-## Step 4.
-Verify it appears in UI and manifest
+## Step 4 — Verify in the UI

-In wp-admin:

-1. Open `Wicket Settings -> Portus`.
+1. Open **Wicket → Portus**.
-2. Confirm module appears in export options (label from `option_groups()`).
+2. Confirm the module label (from `option_groups()`) appears in the export selection list.
-3. Export in `template` mode and inspect `modules.wicket_events` in JSON.
+3. Export in `template` mode.
+Inspect `modules.wicket_events` — sensitive keys must be absent.
-4. Export in `full` mode and confirm sensitive keys are present only when expected.
+4. Export in `full` mode.
+Confirm sensitive keys are present.
-5. Import same file via preview first, then import.
+5. Upload the `full` export via Preview.
+Confirm the dry-run diff shows the expected changes.
+6. Import.
+Confirm the result summary lists the option key as imported.
+7. Re-import the same file.
+Confirm the key appears in `skipped` (no changes detected).

 Expected manifest section: